This app will stop working on 3rd April 2017. But you can still listen to BBC iPlayer Radio via your browser by visiting bbc.co.uk/radio

 5/6 Food writer Simon Wright challenges three Welsh teenagers to make ice cream.

-Aled is in conversation with actor and musical theatre star Roger Allam.
+Aled talks to actor and musical theatre star Roger Allam.

 Mal Pope replays the best from this week's programmes and delves into the archives.